 Drivers aren’t the only ones who let their music choices impact their performance.
 Several pedestrian deaths have occurred because some underestimate how important sound is to safety.

 Many joggers and marathon runners these days often have their headphones connected to their phones and music devices to keep up the pace on the streets.
-While they can see incoming traffic ahead of them and to their sides, their music can leave them oblivious to anyone coming up behind them.
+While they can see oncoming traffic ahead of them and to their sides, their music can leave them oblivious to anyone coming up behind them.
 Earlier this month, police found a set of earbuds near a man’s lifeless body in west Nashville.
 A train hit the man after he didn’t respond to a loud warning horn.

-Even though music plays such an important part in Nashville’s cultural identity, drivers and pedestrians shouldn’t misuse it on the road.
+Even though music plays such an important part of Nashville’s cultural identity, drivers and pedestrians shouldn’t misuse it on the road.
 Victims of distracted drivers should contact a local personal injury attorney to help them recover from damages.